tower120/tower120.github.io/_posts/2017-11-06-thread_safe_queue_and_container_swap.md

 excerpt_separator: <!--more-->
 ---

-Consider that you need queu with thread-safe `push_back` and `pop_front` operations.
+Consider that you need queue with thread-safe `push_back` and `pop_front` operations.
 Also, consider that you want to consume all available elements, not just one.
 For example you need this for your home-grown LoopThreadExecutor, or some sort of pending queue:

 ```c++
 template<class Message>